You remember who was there. Not what you ate.

 FAQ

 You decide.
 Every post can be set to Public (anyone on Makan), Friends (mutuals only), or Private (just you).
-The default is up to you.

 For restaurants